-Robinson has the same technical characteristics as Gilliatt: it is a 250 m / 100g yarn, with a round 3-py structure.
+Candide has the same technical characteristics as Ulysse: it is a 202 yds (185 m) / 50g yarn, with a traditional 2-ply structure.

 The presence of cotton in its composition gives it a little more softness, a fresher feel and more compactness than its pure wool brother.
 The small cotton flakes give it an original texture and create a mottled look, more or less pronounced depending on the colour.
 It is a rather dry yarn which, like many woolen spun yarns, gains in softness and fluffiness once washed.

-We particularly like it in textured stitches but it also brings a very nice natural and relaxed touch to stockinette and garter.
-It can be used for a wide range of patterns written for worsted or heavy DK yarns.
+We particularly like it in textured stitches but it also brings a very nice natural and relaxed touch to stockinette and garter and gives a lovely earthy look to lace patterns.
+It can be used for a wide range of patterns written for fingering or sport weight yarns.

 ADVICES & RECOMMENDED CARE

 The colours in this range are obtained from a complex process of natural dyeing in wool which makes it possible to have slight variations in shade within the same production batch.
 Before knitting your project, we advise you to check the homogeneity of the colour of the balls between them and to alternate the balls if necessary to distribute the colour nuances harmoniously.

 Natural dyes are more "living" and fragile than synthetic dyes.
 These colours are likely to change over time as they soften slightly.
 We have selected the most resistant plants and natural extracts but we advise you to avoid exposing your balls or knitted garments for a long time to direct sunlight.

 The colour "grand bleu" (big blue), which contains a high concentration of indigo, may bleed slightly when knitted.
 Indigo pigments are non-toxic and even have beneficial anti-bacterial properties.
 This excess dye is easily washed off with soapy water.